ozten/browserid-devops/README.md

     cd /home/browserid/browserid
     HOST=localhost IP_ADDRESS=0.0.0.0 PUBLIC_URL=http://localhost:10001 npm start

+Now you can go to http://localhost:10001/ and click 'Get an assertion'.

 # Vagrant Tips #

 `vagrant up` and `vagrant ssh` are very useful, here are some others...